skymavis/waypoint-unity/Assets/Plugins/README.md

 ### Authorize users

-**Note:** Not required for Windows/macOS games distributed through Mavis Hub.
+**Note:** Not required for Windows and macOS games distributed through Mavis Hub.

 Authorizes a user with an existing Mavis ID account, returning an ID token and the user's wallet address.
 If the user does not have an account, they will be prompted to create one.